-ELIG, Attorneys-at-Law Çitlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş 34349 İstanbul
+ELIG, Attorneys-at-Law Çitlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş 34349 Istanbul Turkey

-Tel: +90 212 327 17 24 Email: gonenc.gurkaynak@elig.com URL: www.elig.com
+Tel: +90 212 327 17 24 Email: gonenc.gurkaynak@elig.com

+URL: www.elig.com

 Mr. Gönenç Gürkaynak is a founding partner and the managing partner of ELIG, Attorneys-at-Law.
-Mr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
-Mr. Gürkaynak received his LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, New York, Brussels and England & Wales (currently a non-practising solicitor).
-Before founding ELIG in 2005, Mr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+He holds an LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, Brussels, New York, and England and Wales (at present a non-practising solicitor).
+Before founding ELIG in 2005, he worked as an attorney in the Istanbul, New York and Brussels offices of a global law firm for more than eight years.

-Mr. Gürkaynak heads the competition law and regulatory department of ELIG, which currently consists of 36 lawyers.
-He has unparalleled experience in Turkish competition law counselling issues with more than 18 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
-Every year, Mr. Gürkaynak represents multinational companies and large domestic clients in more than 20 written and oral defences in investigations of the Turkish Competition Authority, about a dozen antitrust appeal cases in the high administrative court, and over 45 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.
+Mr. Gürkaynak heads the competition law and regulatory department of ELIG, which currently consists of 45 lawyers.
+He has unparalleled experience in Turkish competition law counselling issues with more than 20 years of experience, starting with the establishment of the Turkish Competition Authority.
+Every year Mr. Gürkaynak represents multinational companies and large domestic clients in more than 20 written and oral defences in investigations of the Turkish Competition Authority, about 15 antitrust appeal cases in the high administrative court, and over 60 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.